influxdata/helm-charts/charts/influxdb2/README.md

-# InfluxDB
+# InfluxDB v2 Helm chart

 **Warning**: This InfluxDB Helm chart and the software it deploys are in a beta phase.

 [InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database with no external dependencies.
 It's useful for recording metrics, events, and performing analytics.

-This chart bootstraps an InfluxDB v2 StatefulSet and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The InfluxDB v2 Helm chart uses the [Helm](https://helm.sh) package manager to bootstrap an InfluxDB v2 StatefulSet and service on a [Kubernetes](http://kubernetes.io) cluster.

 ## Prerequisites